[adrotate banner=”44”]

 - Heat butter in a small skillet over medium heat, add shallots and cook until browned, stirring occasionally.
 About 5 minutes.

 - Slice baguette on the diagonal, about 1/2 inch thick.
 Brush with olive oil or butter.
-Broil or toast to brown.
-If broiling in oven, watch carefully, they can burn quickly.
+Broil or toast until browned.
+Watch carefully, as they can burn quickly.

 - Category: Appetizer